 - The pitch should be rectangular and the length of the touchline must be greater than the length of the goal line.
-The FA recommends that the length to width ratio is 2:1. - If rebound boards are used they should be at least 1.2m high and comply with the requirements of BS EN 15312:2007: App F for Football Impact Resistance.
-The use of mesh fencing behind and above the rebound boards should be 4.5m high.
+The FA recommends that the length to width ratio is 2:1. - If rebound boards are used they should be at least 1.2m high and the use of mesh fencing behind and above the boards should be 4.5m high.
 The cost of replacing the rebound boards should be factored into sinking fund projections. - A maintained average luminance of 120 lux should be provided from floodlighting to comply with The FA's training requirements. - Specific additional guidance on MUGAs can be found on www.sportengland.org.